Home plate icon

 Seat

+Aloha Stadium is notable for its unique solution to the baseball-vs.-football stadium conundrum: four massive double-decked sections pivot to convert a rounded square ("octorad") into an oval.
+It is interesting that this "hybrid" stadium was built at about the same time that Mile High Stadium was expanded, as they both featured moving grandstands, an innovation of the 1970s.
+Whereas the one in Denver used water as a cushion, the stands at Aloha Stadium rest on air cushions.
+Since it is of major league size, one wonders whether Hawaiians seriously lobbied to have an an expansion franchise put in Honolulu.
+The travel requirements almost certainly make such a prospect highly impractical, but it is interesting to contemplate.
 Aloha Stadium is just a stone's throw from Pearl Harbor and the U.S.S.
 Arizona Memorial.
-It is interesting that this unique "hybrid" stadium was built at about the same time that Mile High Stadium was expanded, as they both featured the innovative massive moving grandstands.
-Whereas the one in Denver used water, the stands at Aloha Stadium rest on air cushions.
-Since it is of major league size, one wonders whether Hawaiians seriously lobbied to have an an expansion franchise put in Honolulu.
-The travel requirements almost certainly make such a prospect highly impractical, but it is interesting to contemplate.

 SOURCE: Lowry (2006); WEB LINKS: www.alohastadium.hawaii.gov, Google Earth, linkmeister.com